Waxicoar/dsc80_final_project/README.md

 ### Conclusion
 Because our p-value is far below our significance threshold ($\alpha = 0.05$), we **reject the null hypothesis**.
 The empirical data strongly supports the alternative hypothesis that weather-related outages face significantly longer restoration times compared to internal equipment malfunctions.

-> *Note: Since this is an observational study rather than a randomized controlled trial, this result demonstrates a robust association but does not mathematically prove direct causation.*
+It's worth metioning that since this is an observational study rather than a randomized controlled trial, this result demonstrates a robust association but does not mathematically prove direct causation.*

 ---